-The tax effect on the CSO or notional deferred taxes for the loss-absorbing capacity of deferred taxes as of December 31, 2020 is reported in Annex S.25.02.21 in this report.
+The tax effect on the SCR or notional deferred taxes due to the loss-absorbing capacity of deferred taxes as at December 31, 2021 is reported in Annex S.25.02.21 in this report.
 Based on the risk management policy in relation to the entity's deferred taxes, these notional deferred taxes are offset with net deferred tax liabilities recorded in the Economic Balance Sheet (section 4.3.b), as well as with future taxable profits under the principle of business continuity.